 Among the bracket-invariant information, we introduce a new variable typtax to facilitate the users in recognizing whether a tax is lump-sum, flat, progressive, or progressive by brackets.
 The definition is based considering the number of brackets with positive marginal rates.
 If we do not observe the full schedule but a specific country-source clarifies the nature of tax under assessment i.e., flat, or progressive, we are able to fill the variable.

 Tax exemptions can vary in complexity and detail, and countries differ in how they offer reductions to the final tax bill (exemptions, deductions, rebates, credits, etc.).
 Unless differently specified, the exemption is considered as a pre-tax reduction of the tax base.
-The cases in which the exemption has a different nature than a reduction of the tax base will be reported in the Note variable of metadata.
+The cases in which the exemption has a different nature (e.g., tax credit as in the case of US) will be reported in the Note variable of metadata.
 If a tax is levied, but there is no exemption, the variable exempt takes value zero.
 It may also happen that the tax is levied, but it exists a full exemption; in this case, exempt will take value -997 (and_over).

 The last two tax concepts invariant to brackets are the top rate – the marginal tax rate on the last bracket -- (toprat) and the lower bound threshold above which the top rate for the specified tax applies (toplbo).
 When a tax exists, toprat typically takes positive values, unless a full exemption exists (zero toprate).
 On the contrary, it takes value zero when tax is not levied.
 The same logic applies to the toplbo.